Theta Kappa Omega: Symbols

-The original coat-of-arms showed a griffin standing rampant, or, in full standing position, with a smaller shield, and the paw grasping the sword at a salute.
-In September 1925, the Grand Council adopted an updated coat-of-arms.
+The fraternity's original coat-of-arms showed a griffin standing rampant, or, in full standing position, with a smaller shield, and the paw grasping the sword at a salute.
+In September 1925, the Grand Council adopted an updated coat of arms.
 The shield displays a Maltese cross, a sword, and a plumed knight’s helmet.
 From the top of the shield extends a griffin’s head.
 On one side, the griffin’s talon emerges from behind the shield, while on the other side, the griffin’s tail.
 Beneath the shield is a scroll bearing the Greek letters ΘΚΩ.
 Above all is a crown surrounded by rays of glory.

-The badge of membership for the fraternity was in the shape of a diamond, enameled in black.
-At the top of the badge is a Maltese Cross, across the center are the Greek letters ΘΚΩ, and, at the base, a plumed knight's helmet in profile; all in gold.
+The fraternity's badge was in the shape of a diamond, enameled in black.
+At the top of the badge is a Maltese Cross, across the center are the Greek letters "ΘΚΩ", and, at the base, a plumed knight's helmet in profile; all in gold.
 Until the 1940s, the bottom of the badge displayed the Greek letters of the member's chapter in place of the knight's helmet.
 During that period, Theta Kappa Omega was the only secondary fraternity that displayed a member's chapter letters on the face of its badge.

 The pledge pin was in the shape of an equilateral triangle with the Greek letters ΘΚΩ displayed across the bottom.
 The pin was enameled in black with the Greek letters in gold.

 The fraternity's flower was the white rose.
 Its colors were black, white, and gold.
 Its publication was Teke Echoes.
-The official song was "Sweetheart of T.K.O."; the words were written by Oscar Hurt and Julian James, and the music by Rupert Biggadike, recorded by Columbia Phonograph Co. in 1928, with music provided by Oscar Celestin and his original Tuxedo Band of New Orleans.
+The official song was "Sweetheart of T.K.O."; the words were written by Oscar Hurt and Julian James, and the music by Rupert Biggadike.
+The song was recorded by the Columbia Phonograph Co. in 1928, with music provided by Oscar Celestin and his original Tuxedo Band of New Orleans.